As a caregiver, it is important to look on the positive side

 (Adapted from an article by Aida F appearing in Today’s Caregiver magazine)

-Once again, we are presenting a real-time life experience between a caregiver and their patient:
+Once again, we are presenting a real-time life experience between a caregiver and their client:

 THE CAREGIVER: A long-time female caregiver who was well-experienced handling demanding clients.